What Foods Can You Eat During The First Week of Braces?

 Patient Caring and Warmhearted Sensitivity

-Orthodontic treatment must serve purposes, one of which is to make our patients feel comfortable and happy.
+Orthodontic treatment in Everett, WA must serve purposes, one of which is to make our patients feel comfortable and happy.

-Schedule an appointment, and our kind team will make your orthodontic experience for a beautiful smile a one-of-a-kind.
+Schedule an appointment, and our kind team will make your Everett orthodontics experience for a beautiful smile a one-of-a-kind.